Steph Curry Injury History (2026 Update): From the Beginning

 As an inspiring player with a remarkable track record, Steph Curry’s winning streak becomes even more impressive when you learn that he played through a serious tailbone injury.

-Curry played through the final two months of the Warriors’ latest season with a hairline fracture to his tailbone.
+Curry played through the final two months of the Warriors’ 2020-2021 season with a hairline fracture to his tailbone.
 If he was experiencing any pain, he wasn’t showing it.
 Teammates have said that he simply goes out onto the court and gets the job done.

 March 17 saw the initial tailbone injury when he fell on his backside after tripping over a series of risers next to the Rockets’ court.
 While he missed the following five games, he returned in April averaging 37.3 points per game.
 May saw him achieve an average of 36.8 points despite the injury.